 EchoStar considers all investments purchased with an original maturity of ninety days or less to be cash equivalents.
-Cash equivalents as of December 31, 1995, and September 30, 1996 consist of money market funds, corporate notes and commercial paper stated at cost which equates to market value.
+Cash equivalents as of December 31, 1995, and June 30, 1996 consist of money market funds, corporate notes and commercial paper stated at cost which equates to market value.

-RESTRICTED CASH AND MARKETABLE INVESTMENT SECURITIES
+RESTRICTED CASH AND MARKETABLE SECURITIES

-EchoStar classifies all marketable investment securities as available-forsale.
+EchoStar classifies all marketable investment securities as available-for-sale.
 Accordingly, these investments are reflected at market value based on quoted market prices.
 Related unrealized gains and losses are reported as a separate component of stockholders' equity, net of related deferred income taxes.
 The specific identification method is used to determine cost in computing realized gains and losses.

-Restricted Cash and Marketable Investment Securities in Escrow Accounts as reflected on the accompanying consolidated balance sheets represent the remaining net proceeds received from the Dish Notes Offering, and a portion of the proceeds from the ESBC Notes Offering, plus interest earned, less amounts expended to date in connection with the development, construction and continued growth of the DISH Network-SM-.
-These proceeds are held in separate escrow accounts (the "Dish Escrow Account" and the "ESBC Escrow Account") for the benefit of the holders of the Dish Notes and ESBC Notes, respectively, and are invested in certain debt and other marketable investment securities, as permitted by the respective Indentures, until disbursed for the express purposes identified in the Dish Notes Offering Prospectus and the ESBC Notes Offering Prospectus, as the case may be.
+Restricted Cash and Marketable Securities in Escrow Accounts as reflected on the accompanying balance sheets represent the remaining net proceeds received from the 1994 Notes Offerings, and a portion of the proceeds from the 1996 Notes Offering, plus interest earned, less amounts expended to date in connection with the development, construction and launch of the DISH NetworkSM.
+These proceeds are held in separate escrow accounts (the "1994 Escrow Account" and the "1996 Escrow Account", respectively) for the benefit of the holders of the 1994 and 1996 Notes and are invested in certain debt and other marketable securities, as permitted by the respective Indentures, until disbursed for the express purposes identified in the 1994 Notes Offering Prospectus and the 1996 Notes Offering Prospectus, as the case may be.

-Other Restricted Cash includes \$11.4 million and \$5.7 million at December 31, 1995 and September 30, 1996, respectively, to satisfy certain covenants in the Dish Notes Indenture regarding launch insurance for EchoStar I and EchoStar II.
-In addition, as of December 31, 1995 and September 30, 1996, \$15.0 million was in the Non-Performing Manufacturer Escrow Account.
-As of September 30, 1996, approximately \$20.0 million was in a separate escrow account established pursuant to a second DBS receiver manufacturing agreement, covering EchoStar's payment obligations.
-Additionally, approximately \$750,000 was in an escrow account for the purpose of cash collateralizing standby letters of credit to a vendor.
-The major components of Restricted Cash and Marketable Investment Securities are as follows (in thousands):
+Other Restricted Cash includes \$11.4 million and \$5.7 million at December 31, 1995 and June 30, 1996, respectively, to satisfy certain covenants regarding launch insurance required by the 1994 Notes Indenture.
+EchoStar is required to maintain launch insurance and Restricted Cash totaling \$225.0 million for EchoStar II.
+EchoStar has obtained \$219.3 million of launch insurance for EchoStar II, and, together with the cash segregated and reserved on the accompanying balance sheet as of June 30, 1996, has satisfied its launch insurance obligations under the 1994 Notes Indenture.
+In addition, as of June 30, 1996, \$15.0 million was in an escrow account established pursuant to a DBS satellite receiver manufacturing contract for payment to the manufacturer as certain milestones are reached and \$15.5 million was in an escrow account for the purpose of cash collateralizing certain standby letters of credit (Note 4).
+The major components of Restricted Cash and Marketable Securities are as follows (in thousands):